 Franklin County Career & Technology Center Practical Nursing Program

-his program is accredited by the Accreditation Commission for Education in Nursing, Inc.
+The Accreditation Commission accredits this program for Education in Nursing, Inc.

 School Overview